lpowersbg/watson-control/README.md

 Ensure all the above are installed.
 You should also have a folder with the script and an ‘Assets’ subfolder that contains 9 PNG images.
 The script is relative, so place the folder wherever you like before doing the following:

+### Variable Setup
-**Variable Setup** – This will configure the Streamdeck for your environment, and can be done in any text editor of your choice.
+This will configure the Streamdeck for your environment, and can be done in any text editor of your choice.
 You should see the section starting with ‘Image Locations’ near the top of the file.
 For the key sections, note that the keys are in order left to right and top to bottom, starting with 0, so the top left key is 0 in the above image, and the bottom right one is 14.
 Most key types only allow one of those keys at a time, with the exception of the status keys.
 1. ASSETS_PATH – This is the folder in the same directory as the script that stores the images.
 To change the name of the folder used, replace the Assets inside the quotes with the new folder name.
 2.	exit_key_index – This is the location of the ‘Exit’ key.
 3.	cc1on_key_index – This is the location of the key to turn on Watson 1.